ngenebio-youngwoo/ngenebio-docs/docs/setup/setting-up-site-search.md

 ---
 template: overrides/main.html
-search:
-  boost: 1.05
 ---

 # Setting up site search

-Material for MkDocs provides an excellent client-side search implementation, omitting the need for the integration of third-party services, which might not be compliant with privacy regulations.
-Moreover, search even works [offline], allowing users to download your documentation.
+Material for MkDocs provides an excellent, client-side search implementation, omitting the need for the integration of third-party services, which might be tricky to integrate to be compliant with data privacy regulations.
+Moreover, with some effort, search can be made available [offline][1].

-  [offline]: building-for-offline-usage.md
+  [1]: #offline-search

 ## Configuration

-### Built-in search plugin
+### Built-in search

-[:octicons-tag-24: 0.1.0][Search support] ·
-:octicons-cpu-24: Plugin
+[:octicons-file-code-24: Source][2] ·
+[:octicons-cpu-24: Plugin][3]

-The built-in search plugin integrates seamlessly with Material for MkDocs, adding multilingual client-side search with [lunr] and [lunr-languages].
+The [built-in search plugin][3] integrates seamlessly with Material for MkDocs, adding multilingual client-side search with [lunr][4] and [lunr-languages][5].
 It's enabled by default, but must be re-added to `mkdocs.yml` when other plugins are used:

 ``` yaml